 - hybrid (a mixture of online and in person)

 Emphasis will be placed on matching learning goals to modalities: learning that is best suited to in-person instruction will be held in person to the extent possible.
 Remote instruction options will remain available for the fall to students who are unable to attend in person, including international students.
-Course schedules will be made available to continuing students on March 22.

 Through the Student Self-Service Portal, students are able to learn which courses have been designated for in-person or hybrid delivery, and will be able to adjust their schedule as needed.